glennyonemitsu/MarkupHiveSDK/README.md

     template: not-found.jade
 ```

+### Static assets (images, css, javascript)

 All static assets such as css and png files are to be in the `static/`
 directory.
 Any url prefixed with `/static/` will directly serve these files.

+#### Favicons

+Favicon files are also supported.
+Simply place the favicon.ico file in the
+`static/` directory.
+Requests for `example.com/favicon.ico` will look into
+this directory for the file, even though `/static/` is not in the url.

 ## Future changes